UndeadBlow/ICNet-tensorflow/README.md

 - [x] You can use now "--best-models-dir".
 If it set, best model will be zipped on each iteration and saved to that path.
 - [x] Added option "--ignore-zero" in evaluation.
 With that option results of zero class will be ignored for mIOU.
 It is very usefull in tasks where most place on image is taken with zero class.
 - [x] Some minor changes and improvements.
 For example, size of validation set is calculating automatically from size of list.txt.
 It's not good to set it by hand every time.
-- [x] "--measure-time" for evaluation works fine now and measures quite objective.
+- [x] "--measure-time" for inference works fine now and measures quite objective.
+- [x] Added scripts for exporting and quantizing graph for production usage.
+That works also similar to Tensorflow Object Detection API pipeline.
 - [ ] Some features was removed, for example you can't use evaluate.py with .npy models now.
 I don't think it's good to use two different formats.
 You can only load from .npy for training and use after that only .tf format of checkpoints.

 **Please, note that for now that repo is quite imperfect, because was created for one specific task.
 But mostly I mean interface and I tried to adapt it for common segmentation tasks with any number of classes.
 Main problem now is that a half of parameters are set in hyperparams.py, while the rest you must set by command line arguments.
 So for now, please, prefer to use hyperparams.py for changing hyperparameters, especially input size.